All Blogs

 • Till the ACT switches over to the digital model completely, students have the choice to decide between taking the pencil-and-paper version and the digital version.

 • If your math skills are not particularly good, you might fare better with the ACT.
+You can find more ACT test tips here.

 Disadvantages of the ACT